arranlomas/Trickl/README.md

 ## Trickl
 trickl torrent client

-TODO: fix being able to go back from add torrent before the torrent file is loaded
-	add pagination for search
-	migrate to use file picker

 This is the repository for the trickl torrent client for android

 [![Android app on Google Play](http://ligi.de/img/play_badge.png)](https://play.google.com/store/apps/details?id=com.shwifty.tex)